 The drop-off of 2011 probably felt like more than it actually was, honestly.
 UConn fell from just 55th to 61st in overall F/+, with defensive gains offsetting most offensive losses.
 But after going 3-1 in one-possession games in 2011 and sneaking out a Big East title at 8-4, UConn went just 2-4 in such games last year and fell to 5-7.

 In 2012, it will probably be much the same.
 Though it is difficult to get too excited about this roster as compared to where Charlie Strong is taking Louisville, and where Kyle Flood might be positioned to take Rutgers (and we haven't even talked about South Florida yet), it isn't too hard to see UConn scraping by with a 6-6 or 7-5 living under Pasqualoni.
 They return 16 starters this year and are positioned to return approximately another 12 or 13 next year.
-There are potentially exciting young players like Lyle McCombs, Chandler Whitmer, Shakim Phillips, Yawin Smallwood and Ty-Meer Brown kicking around, but UConn faces the same problem as Syracuse: there is enough upside to expect decent things in the future, but others' young players simply seem a little better.
+There are potentially exciting young players like Lyle McCombs, Chandler Whitmer, Shakim Phillips, Yawin Smallwood and Ty-Meer Brown kicking around, but UConn faces the same problem as Syracuse: There is enough upside to expect decent things in the future, but other teams' young players simply seem a little better.
 Pasqualoni should milk a decent amount of potential out of his roster, but the conservative nature shown in hiring Pasqualoni in the first place probably ensured that the Huskies won't have as much potential as other conference mates, especially when Boise State, Houston, et cetera, come aboard.